 Where do KSIs intern?

 KSIs intern for 3-4 months (either a semester or summer program) with one of the participating organizations featured below or with an organization of the student’s choosing in the target region.
-While the focus of the KSI program is eastern Kentucky, interns may also be placed in other economically disadvantaged areas of the Commonwealth targeting the least advantaged or special needs.

 What does KSI offer students?

 Each internship allows a student to earn academic credits through a combination of service learning, distance learning, research credit, or capstone projects.
 Additional requirements may be necessary for academic credit depending on the policies of participating UK departments.